mecid/mecid.github.io/_posts/2024-11-05-introducing-swift-testing-traits.md

 }
 ```

 As you can see in the example above, we define the *crucial* tag and mark two test cases with it.
-The Test Navigator in Xcode has a special tab showing tags allowing you to run the tests by tag and visualize if all the tests in the tag pass.
+The Test Navigator in Xcode has the special tab showing tags allowing you to run the tests by tag and visualize if all the tests in the tag pass.

 ```swift
 extension Tag {